 Afterwards the USB drive can be plugged into the device.
-When device is booted in service mode, the new OS version and/or PClient version will be installed automatically.
-The dialog to create a bootable USB drive is located in Menu - Update - Update PClient / OS.
+When device is booted in service mode, the selected and copied files will be installed automatically.
+The dialog to create a bootable USB drive is located in Menu - Update - Update PClient / OS or via the tool bar139.